brooth/far.vim/README.md

 # far.vim - FindAndReplace Vim plugin

 ## Intro
-Far.vim makes it easier to find and replace text through a project.
+Far.vim makes it easier to find and replace text through multiple files.
 It's inspired by fancy IDEs, like IntellyJ and Eclipse, that provide cozy tools for such tasks.